DinukaGayashan/Sudoku-Solver/README.md

 ## Setup

-1. Make sure Python and C++ is installed.
+1. Make sure Python3.10 and g++ is installed.
 2. Clone the repository.
 3. Install requirements.
     ```bash